Legal Claim Assistant

 Motor Vehicle Accident Settlement and Compensation

 A settlement is an agreement that resolves a motor vehicle accident claim without going to court.
-It is meant to cover losses caused by the accident such as personal injury property damage and related costs.
+It is meant to cover losses caused by the accident, such as personal injury, property damage, and related costs.
 Settlements are commonly handled through an insurance company after a car accident involving one or more vehicles.

 Settlement amounts vary because no two accidents are the same.
 Motor vehicle deaths serious injuries and long term effects increase complexity.
 Insurance coverage limits and how the insurance company evaluates risk also affect outcomes.
 There are no fixed amounts and no guaranteed results.